Guerrilla war in the Baltic states: In Latvia

-The number of active combatants peaked at between 10,000 and 15,000, while the total number of resistance fighters was as high as 40,000.
-One author gives a figure of up to 12,000 grouped into 700 bands during the 1945–55 decade, but definitive figures are unavailable.
+The number of active combatants peaked between 10,000 and 15,000, while the total number of resistance fighters was as high as 40,000.
+One author gives a figure of up to 12,000 grouped in 700 bands during the 1945–55 decade, but definitive figures are unavailable.
 Over time, the partisans replaced their German weapons with Soviet makes.
 The Central Command of Latvian resistance organizations maintained an office on Matīsa Street in Riga until 1947.
 In some 3,000 raids, the partisans inflicted damage on uniformed military personnel, party cadres (particularly in rural areas), buildings, and ammunition depots.
 The Communist authorities reported 1,562 Soviet personnel killed and 560 wounded during the entire resistance period.

 One account of a typical Forest Brothers action is provided by Tālrīts Krastiņš.
-He, a reconnaissance soldier of the 19th Waffen Grenadier Division of the SS (2nd Latvian), was recruited with 15 other Latvians into a Nazi stay-behind unit at the close of the war.
+He, a reconnaissance soldier of the 19th Waffen Grenadier Division of the SS (2nd Latvian), was recruited with 15 other Latvians into a Nazi German stay-behind unit at the close of the war.
 Escaping to the forest, the group, led by Krastiņš, avoided all contact with local residents and relatives, robbing trucks for money while simultaneously maintaining an apartment in the center of Riga for reconnaissance operations.
-At first they operated by assassinating low-level Communist party managers, but later focused their efforts on attempting to assassinate the head of the Latvian SSR, Vilis Lācis.
-The group recruited a Russian woman working at the Supreme Soviet of the Latvian SSR who informed them about Lācis' transportation schedule.
+At first they assassinated low-level Communist party managers, but later focused their efforts on attempting to assassinate the head of the Latvian SSR, Vilis Lācis.
+The group recruited a Russian woman working at the Supreme Soviet of the Latvian SSR who told them Lācis' transportation schedule.
 They set up a roadside ambush when Lācis was traveling from Riga to Jūrmala, but shot up the wrong car.
-The second attempt likewise relied on a female collaborator, but one who proved to be an undercover NKVD agent.
+The second attempt likewise relied on a female collaborator, who proved to be an undercover NKVD agent.
 The entire group was apprehended and sentenced to prison in 1948.

-The Latvian Forest Brothers were most active in the border regions, including Dundaga, Taurkalne, Lubāna, Aloja, and Līvāni.
+The Latvian Forest Brothers were particularly active in the border regions, including Dundaga, Taurkalne, Lubāna, Aloja and Līvāni.
 In the eastern regions, they had ties with the Estonian Forest Brothers; and in the western regions, with the Lithuanians.
-As in Estonia and Lithuania, the partisans were killed off and infiltrated by the MVD and NKVD over many years.
-As in Estonia and Lithuania, assistance from Western Intelligence was severely compromised by Soviet counter-intelligence and Latvian double agents such as Augusts Bergmanis and Vidvuds Sveics.
-Furthermore, the Soviets gradually consolidated their rule in the cities: help from rural civilians was not as forthcoming, and special military and security units were sent to control the partisans.
-The last groups emerged from the forest in 1957 to promptly surrender to the authorities.
+As in Estonia and Lithuania, the partisans were killed and infiltrated by the MVD and NKVD over many years.
+As in Estonia and Lithuania, assistance from Western intelligence was severely compromised by Soviet counter-intelligence and Latvian double agents such as Augusts Bergmanis and Vidvuds Šveics.
+Furthermore, the Soviets gradually consolidated their rule in the cities – help from rural civilians was less forthcoming with many of them deported during the 1949 deportations or forced to work in kolkhozes, and special military and security units were sent to control the partisans.
+The last groups emerged from the forest in 1957 to surrender to the authorities.